Shadhili

 In poetry expressing love of Muhammad, there have been the notable contributions of Muhammad al-Jazuli, author of the Dala'il al-Khayrat, and al-Busiri, author of the famous poem, the Al-Burda or "The Celestial Lights in Praise of the Best of Creation".
 Many of the head lecturers of al-Azhar University in Cairo have also been followers of this tariqa.

 Of the various branches of the Shadhili are the Fassiyatush of Imam Fassi, found largely in India, Sri Lanka, and Pakistan.
 The Darqawiyya of Muhammad al-Arabi al-Darqawi is found mostly in Morocco and the Alawi-Darqawiyya of Ahmad al-Alawi originated in Algeria is now found the world over, particularly in Syria, Jordan, France, and among many English-speaking communities.
 British scholar Martin Lings wrote an extensive biography of Ahmad al-Alawi entitled A Moslem Saint of the Twentieth Century.

 The anniversary of al-Shadhili is held on 12th of Shawwal (the tenth month of lunar calendar) at Humaithara in Egypt.

 Branches

-Shadhiliyya has numerous across the globe.
+Shadhiliyya has numerous branches across the globe.
 A few prominent branches are listed below.

 Fassiyya

 The Fassiyatush was established by Imam Fassi, a Moroccan by origin who was born in Mecca.
 Fassiyatush Shadhiliyya is widely practised in India, Sri Lanka, Pakistan, Mauritius and Indonesia.
 The descendants of al-Fassi who are sheikhs of the Fassiyatush and reside in Mecca and Jeddah visit these countries frequently.
-The international leader of the Fassiyatash is selected from the heirs of al-Fassi and Ajwad ibn Abdallah al-Fassi is the present leader.
+The international leader of the Fassiyatash is selected from the heirs of al-Fassi and Shaykh Mahdhi ibn Abdallah al-Fassi is the present leader.